 iPad Pro accessories, the Apple Pencil and the Smart Keyboard, are sold separately.
 The Apple Pencil is priced at $99, while the Smart Keyboard for the 9.7-inch iPad Pro retails for $149 and the Smart Keyboard for the 12.9-inch iPad Pro retails for $169.

-Apple is also continuing to sell the 9.7-inch iPad Air 2, dropping the price to $399.
+Apple continues to sell the 9.7-inch iPad Air 2, dropping the price to $399.

 9.7-Inch iPad Pro Reviews